Shopify/graphql-codegen/README.md

 > This package was originally extracted from `@shopify/hydrogen-codegen` to be agnostic of Hydrogen and to be used with any GraphQL client.

 The GraphQL client must use TypeScript interfaces that are extended in the generated `d.ts` file.
 This package also exports utility types to create GraphQL clients that comply to these interfaces.
-See an example in [Hydrogen's Storefront client](https://github.com/Shopify/hydrogen/blob/081b41e0d43c9e1090933e908362625b9dfe7166/packages/hydrogen/src/storefront.ts#L58-L143).

-For example, the following query:

 ```ts
 // `shop` is inferred as {name: string, description: string}